quasar-pankaj/my-nvim/README.md

 ## Plugins used and proposed

 Below list shows what has been implemented and what is pending.
+The ones left out are the ones I am not sure if I should include.

 ### UI Related